wuxc/pywin32doc/md/exchdapi.md

   - [HrEnumOrganizations](exchdapi.md#exchdapihrenumorganizations)

-    Lists the names of the organizations on the server.&nbsp;
+    Lists the names of the organizations on the server\.&nbsp;

   - [HrEnumSites](exchdapi.md#exchdapihrenumsites)

-    Lists the names of the sites in an organization.&nbsp;
+    Lists the names of the sites in an organization\.&nbsp;

   - [HrEnumContainers](exchdapi.md#exchdapihrenumcontainers)